ZHassanQ/Cplusplus/README.md

 - [Loops](https://github.com/ZHassanQ/Cplusplus/wiki/%234-Loops)
 - [Arrays](https://github.com/ZHassanQ/Cplusplus/wiki/%235-Arrays#arrays)

-This repoistory is finished and i may edit it from time to time.
-Please go to [Programiz](https://www.programiz.com/) because i see it as the best place to learn any Programming language.
+This repoistory is finished.
+If you really want to continue to learn please go to [Programiz](https://www.programiz.com/) because i see it as the best place to learn any Programming language.

 # Recommended IDE
 I recommend these two IDE's (integrated development environment).